FabrizioBrancati/Queuer/README.md

 ```swift
 let queue = Queuer(name: "MyCustomQueue", maxConcurrentOperationCount: Int.max, qualityOfService: .default)
 ```
-> `*` Currently, `QualityOfService` property is not directly supported on Linux, since there are not qos class promotions available outside of darwin targets.
+> `*` `QualityOfService` enum is available on all platforms, but it may not be implemented on all platforms.

 ### Create an Operation Block
 You have three methods to add an `Operation` block: